ottokruse/generative-ai-toolkit/README.md

 )
 ```

-The verification function can be synchronous or asynchronous.
+The verification function can be asynchronous or synchronous (in which case it's run threaded).
 If any MCP server tool verification fails, the MCP client will fail to initialize.